 Why you should buy this: It’s fully featured, priced competitively, and provides great speed.

-Who’s it for: People look for the best new router for their homes.
+Who it’s for: People wanting the best new router for their homes.

 Why we chose the Netgear Nighthawk RAX50 AX5400:

-It’s also a very smart router: It offers beamforming and Smart Connect to make sure your devices get the attention they need without dead zones, plus OFDMA tech for the most efficient signals possible.
-It’s even compatible with Amazon’s Alexa if you ever want to control Wi-Fi connections via voice commands — something parents may find handy when making sure their kids are studying, for example.
+The OFDMA tech for the most efficient signals possible.
+It’s even compatible with Amazon’s Alexa if you ever want to control Wi-Fi connections via voice commands — something parents may find handy when making sure their kids are studying, for example.also is a very smart router: It offers beamforming and Smart Connect to make sure your devices get the attention they need without dead zones, plus

 Why you should buy this: It offers Wi-Fi 6 connectivity without compromising performance.

-Who’s it for: Those ready to invest in the latest Wi-Fi technology for their home or business.
+Who it’s for: Those ready to invest in the latest Wi-Fi technology.

 Why we chose the TP-Link Archer AX6000: